NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 ### Definition:

 An artificial super-intelligence governing each Experimental City, supporting and protecting the lives of its residents.
-Flora was created with a profound love for humans, to protect individual dignity, and to ensure people could live their entire lives safely, without economic hardship, and in a healthy and culturally rich manner.
+Flora was created out of a profound love for humans, to protect individual dignity, and to ensure people could live their entire lives safely, without economic hardship, and in a healthy and culturally rich manner.

 ### **The Flora Sisters**